airbytehq/airbyte/docs/tutorials/build-a-slack-activity-dashboard.md

 If the source was set up correctly, you will be taken to the destination section of Airbyte’s dashboard, where you will tell Airbyte where to store the replicated data.

-### Setting Up Airbyte’s Postgres Destination Connector
+### c.
+Setting Up Airbyte’s Postgres Destination Connector

 For our use case, we will be using PostgreSQL as the destination.